LuNeder/Samantha/README.md

     - The account will be completely deleted from Samantha, keeping no files of that account
     - A delay can be set (default: 30 days) before deleting the data, in case the user accidentally chooses the permanent deletion option.
 - Posts (for social media, etc)
     - Create, edit or delete social media like posts.
-Posts will be saved as files (see below where they're stored), for now Samantha does not ship with a viewer.
+Posts will be saved as files (see below where they're stored)
 - Files (for file storage providers, etc)
     - Files can be stored in the user's account, making possible the storage of files by the user.
 Samantha doesn't provides a file manager yet, but the files directory is created in the user's account.